nosarthur/qc101/qm-nutshell.rst

 the measurement results could still differ from different trials.
 At a superficial level, it is similar to probability theory where some information is not available.

-The simplest quantum sysytem has two states and the classical analogy is a coin with two sides.
+The simplest quantum system has two states and the classical analogy is a coin with two sides.
 A coin toss has two outcomes: head and tail, and is represented by :wiki:`Bernoulli distribution`:

 .. math:: \mathbf p = \begin{bmatrix} p_H \\ p_T \end{bmatrix}, \text{ with } p_H + p_T = 1.